-You can visit year round – but you cannot enter the caves during the winter.
-They will reopen April 15, 2022!
+You can visit year-round but not enter the caves during the winter.
+They will reopen on April 15, 2023!

-As one of the Iowa’s earliest state parks, Maquoketa Caves has been a popular destination since the 1860s.
-Grab your hiking shoes and a flashlight before traveling to Maquoketa Caves, because this state park is nothing short of adventure.
+As one of Iowa’s earliest state parks, Maquoketa Caves has been popular since the 1860s.
+Grab your hiking shoes and a flashlight before traveling to Maquoketa Caves because this state park is nothing short of an adventure.

-Explore the 1,100-foot “Dancehall Cave” and many others such as Hernado’s Hideaway, Shinbone Cave and Wye Cave.
+the 1,100-foot “Dancehall Cave” and many others, such as Hernado’s Hideaway, Shinbone Cave, and Wye Cave.
 About 13 caves can be found in the park, some of which can be explored by walking, while others are better suited for serious spelunkers who are used to crawling in tight spaces.
-In summer months, naturalists conduct a White Nose Syndrome (WNA) Awareness Program for visitors before entering the caves.
+In the summer months, naturalists conduct a White Nose Syndrome (WNA) Awareness Program for visitors before entering the caves.
 This program is required for anyone planning to explore the caves.

-Learn about the geology of cave formations and park history at the new interpretive center, formerly known as Sager’s Museum.
-The facility is open on weekends during the summer and includes a video tour of the park as well as park history.
+about the geology of cave formations and park history at the new interpretive center, formerly known as Sager’s Museum.
+The facility is open on weekends during the summer and includes a video tour of the park and park history.

-Enjoy camping among beautiful pine trees in the newly upgraded campground, or choose one of the primitive hike-in sites.
-Camping reservations can be made online through the online reservation system for Maquoketa Caves State Park, and 100 percent of campsites are reservable and a reservation is required.
-The campground accepts reservations March – November and is closed December – February.
+camping among beautiful pine trees in the newly upgraded campground, or choose one of the primitive hike-in sites.
+Camping reservations can be made online through the online reservation system for Maquoketa Caves State Park, 100 percent of campsites are reserved and a reservation is required.
+The campground accepts reservations from March to November and is closed from December to February.

-Occupy one of the two picnic shelters or bring your children to the playground structure located between the campground and picnic area.
-The historic CCC shelters were constructed in the 1930s and often serve as are a meeting location for the park’s summer nature programs.
-The two shelters are not reservable and are available on a first come first serve basis.
+one of the two picnic shelters, or bring your children to the playground between the campground and the picnic area.
+The historic CCC shelters were constructed in the 1930s and often serve as a meeting location for the park’s summer nature programs.
+The two shelters are not reservable and are available on a first-come, first-serve basis.